Friday, October 7, 2016

 CO-LEADS takes place on the Auraria Higher Education Campus in downtown Denver.
 The campus is served by multiple bus (nearest routes 1, 8, 15, 16, 20, 30L, 36L) and light rail lines (nearest station = Colfax at Auraria).
 Hourly/daily rate visitor parking is also available.

-This fee includes breakfast, lunch and all conference materials and sessions.
+Registration fee includes breakfast, lunch and all conference materials and sessions.
 We strive to make CO-LEADS accessible to all interested by providing for a wide range of diets and abilities, and keeping the conference costs low.
 We encourage students to seek organizations or offices on your campus who will sponsor your registration fee as in investment in your leadership.

 Previous CO-LEADS participants are invited to take a greater role in shaping this year's summit, by serving in one or more of roles below.
-Selected volunteers will have their registration waived.
+Selected volunteers will have their registration fee waived.

 - Planning Committee member: An immediate way to enact your CO-LEADS and other learnings, is to help shape future CO-LEADS events for future participants.
 The committee meets all year long at the Auraria campus, and can make arrangements for joining by phone/video for those unable to physically join us.